How to choose the right child car seat for your baby and child

 Rearward-facing baby seats (newborn to 13kg)

-This seat faces towards the rear of the car and fits in either the front or back passenger seats - only fit to the front seat if the airbag has been deactivated.
-An airbag could cause injury or even death to a child.
+This seat faces towards the rear of the car and fits in the back passenger seat.

 An adjustable harness and the adult seatbelt keep the baby strapped in place.

-New babies should lie flat when sleeping, as carriers prop the baby in an upright position they should not be left to sleep for longer than two hours in them.
+New babies should lie mostly flat when sleeping, as carriers prop the baby in an upright position that they shouldn’t be left to sleep in for longer than two hours.

 Combination seat